QuyAIExplorer/QuyAIExplorer/README.md

 🏫 I'm currently a senior student at Ho Chi Minh City University of Technology and Education, majoring in Robotics and Artificial Intelligence.
 </p>
 <p>
-💪 My Strength: Natural Language Processing,Time Series Analysis, Machine Vision.
+💪 My Strength: Data Modeling, Data Processing, Natural Language Processing, Time Series Analysis,..
 </p>
 <p>
-📖 I'm currently pursuing the development of AI applications based on language models to solve real-world problems.
+🎯 I'm currently pursuing a career as a Data Scientist to bring technological solutions and projects that solve business and life problems.
 </p>
 <p>
 👬I'm open-minded and eager to learn and collaborate with people who share a common interest.